dotnet/docs-aspire/docs/whats-new/preview-4.md

 :::image type="content" source="media/preview-4/promptUser.gif" lightbox="media/preview-4/promptUser.gif" alt-text="azd parameters prompting":::

-To skip interactive prompting, set an environment variable for each parameter.
+To skip interactive prompting, users can set an environment variable for each parameter.
 For the `administratorLogin` parameter, azd looks for an environment variable with the name `AZURE_ADMINISTRATOR_LOGIN`.

 > [!TIP]
 > These environment variables should be prefixed with `AZURE_` and followed by the name of the parameter, converted from camel case to upper-snake case.